-Hosting an Au Pair in Italy is the perfect chance for families in “il bel paese” to be part of an international experience and get a reliable and affordable child care.
+Hosting an Au Pair in Italy is the perfect chance for families in “il bel paese” to be part of an international experience and get reliable and affordable childcare.
 Since the Italian culture has made more than only a few fall in love, there are a lot of candidates ready to live the experience in Italy.

 Can you become a Host Family in Italy?

-When you find a match it is very important to verify that the Au Pair has what it takes to join your family in Italy.
-Check all the requirements for participants from EU and Non-EU countries along with the program regulations
+When you find a match, it is very important to verify that the Au Pair has what it takes to join your family in Italy.
+Check all the requirements for participants from EU and Non-EU countries along with the program regulations and visa process.

 Hosting EU and Non-EU applicants in Italy

 All participants wishing to experience Italy from the inside as an Au Pair need to meet some requirements depending on their nationality.
 Au Pairs from Non-EU/EFTA countries will need to take a few extra steps to file visa and other formalities, though they are quite simple and straightforward.

 Besides the official requirements, there are also a few expectations Au Pairs should fulfil.
 These include: not being married, not having children of their own, having basic communication skills in the local language, being medically fit and having experience in taking care of children.